mallocator/Orayen/README.md

 This is both a library and a stand alone server along with clients available to integrate your current software with.
 The service provided is a central location, where you can store and update your configuration and push it to all clients connected to the server.
 Features included are:

 * Web interface for editing
-* Push capability to send config changes to clients
+* Push capability to send configuration changes to clients
 * Poll capabilities, so that client can ask for configuration changes
-* Built in clustering capabilities
+* Built in clustering of service
 * Service can be used as a library and integrated into any (java) application
 * Notification Service
 * JSON representation of all configuration
-* Optional SSL encrypted communication
+* SSL encrypted communication/authentication
 * JSON REST interface
 * Client implementations for a number of languages